 Here is the opening from which we finally emerged.

 There was some sort of laboratory inside that room.

 Chapel on the Left

-A bunch of us grabbed coffee and pastry after our adventure.
+A bunch of us grabbed coffee and pastry afterwards.

 Aussie, 2 Americans, Japanese, and Irish.
-Missing are me and Wilkie a guy from Hong Kong.
+Off camera are me and Wilkie, a guy from Hong Kong.